joyent/conch-api/docs/modules/Conch::ValidationSystem.md

 ## load\_validations

 Load all Conch::Validation::\* sub-classes into the database.
-Existing validation records will only be modified if attributes change.
+Existing validation records will not be modified if attributes change -- instead, existing records will be deactivated and new records will be created to reflect the updated data.

-Returns the number of new or changed validations loaded.
+Returns a tuple: the number of validations that were deactivated, and the number of new validation rows that were created.

+This method is poorly-named: it should be 'create\_validations'.

 ## run\_validation\_plan